kshartul/kshartul/README.md

 ---

 <div align="center">
-  <sub>⚡ Powered by 15 years of cloud passion · Cisco · Hitachi · Capgemini</sub>
+  <sub>⚡ Powered by passion for Digital Transformation  with Technology
 </div>